aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/worksheets/_index.md

 {{% /alert %}}

 Managing worksheets using Aspose.Cells is as easy as ABC.
-In this section, we will describe how can we:
+In this section, we will describe how we can:

 1. Create a new Excel file from scratch and add a worksheet to it
 1. Add worksheets to designer spreadsheets